-A Disabled Discretionary Will Trust allows you to pass assets to a Trust so that the trustees will manage the funds for the benefit of the disabled person, such as making sure bills are paid and spending money from the Trust for food, clothes, etc. As the assets in Trust will not be assessed as forming part of the disabled beneficiary's own estate, the Discretionary Trust arrangement has the advantage that the Trust funds should not affect the beneficiary's entitlement to benefits.
+A Disabled Discretionary Will Trust allows you to pass assets to a Trust and the Trustee(s) manage the funds for the benefit of a disabled person, such as making sure bills are paid and spending money from the Trust for food, clothes, etc. As the assets in Trust will not be assessed as forming part of the disabled beneficiary's own estate, the Discretionary Trust arrangement has the advantage that the Trust funds should not affect the beneficiary's entitlement to benefits.